-- 2. Ensure the equipment on site is listed correctly in "eWCAT". - Verify that the OSR is made aware of any corrections or deficiencies - 3.
+- 1. Ensure the equipment on site is listed correctly in "eWCAT". - Ensure that the Superintendents are aware of any corrections or deficiencies - 2.
+Ensure that each OSR is IWCF or IADC Well Cap certified and have their certifications available. (refer to Well Control Simplification tab). - 3.
 Verify that each Driller or Rig Manager has their appropriate IWCF or IADC Well Cap certification. - 4.
-Ensure that for BOP Equipment failures (including BOP Control System) including failures experienced during operating or while pressure and function testing of the equipment once initial integrity has been established on the well (I.e. once they are active barriers) is reported to the OSR. - 5.
-Ensure that a SBF of the BOP system is reported to the OSR when back up equipment/systems providing equivalent functionality are unavailable. - 6.
+Ensure that for BOP Equipment failures (including BOP Control System) WPSI-SBF reporting will include failures experienced during operating or while pressure and function testing of the equipment once initial integrity has been established on the well (I.e. once they are active barriers). - 5.
+Ensure that a SBF of the BOP system is reported when back up equipment/systems providing equivalent functionality are unavailable. - 6.
 Ensure any reduced functionality of the BOP system should be treated as a change in work scope and the Management of Change (MOC) process should be followed.